shashi278/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
-Try to beat computer 😎
+Try to beat the A.I.